borntofrappe/react-practice/showcase/res/README.md

 1. the background is included only when it is possible to clip it

 2. the animation is performed when no particular preference is set

+## Calendar view

+The demo recreates the central portion of the landing page, where the projects are slotted in the frame of a calendar. `grid` properties are useful to create the rows and columns.
+Pseudo elements are useful to create the appearance of a border with a gradient which is introduced on hover.